 Avoid the individuals whose sole purpose is to confer negative energy to you or put peer pressure on you.
 Good friends will be there for you if you feel like talking about what you are going through and honor your recovery work.

 During the addiction recovery process, it is important to identify an individual with whom you can share whatever you are going through.
 This individual can also be your source of support and motivation during those times that you feel like giving up.
 For some, it is a 12 step sponsor, and for others, it may be a partner, friend, or counselor.

 5. Accept and Move On

 It is important to accept the fact that you cannot change the past.
 What you can do is make amends for your behavior whenever it’s appropriate.
-Apologize to the people around you as well as to yourself and then let go of the thoughts.
-The more you focus on believing that you have to do something more, the more it will go on bothering you and interfere with the recovery process and with your relationships with the people around you.
-Accept the past, embrace the guilt for a moment, process it and then say goodbye to it.
+Apologize to the people around you and yourself, and then let go of the thoughts.
+The more you focus on believing that you have to do something more, the more it will bother you and interfere with the recovery process and your relationships with the people around you.
+Accept the past, embrace the guilt for a moment, process it, and then say goodbye to it.